geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 ##Prerequistes

-If you haven't already [read through this post]{% post_url 2014-10-09-geomesa-tools-features %} and gone through the initial setup of GeoMesa-Tools, please finish that tutorial first and return back to this page.
+If you haven't already [read through this post](http://www.geomesa.org/2014/05/28/geomesa-quickstart/) and gone through the initial setup of GeoMesa-Tools, please finish that tutorial first and return back to this page.